Dame Linda Dobbs, the first black High Court judge, discusses a remarkable career of high profile cases.

 Dobbs is reminded of another incident when she was handling an urgent case and had to turn down a black woman’s application.
 “She walked to the exit, turned around and looked at me long and hard.
 And she said: ‘I see the colour of your skin, but you’re not black enough for me.’
 Then she stormed out of court.”
 Dobbs is able to laugh as she tells this story, but she recognises the similarity in both events: “You can see the look of expectation – they’re surprised to see a black judge.
 There’s the assumption that this is a brother, a sister, and they’ll understand, and – in their eyes – do the right thing.
 They have great expectations of me, and then automatically think I'm part of the establishment because I didn’t make the decision in their favour.”

-Dobbs retired in 2013, and these days spends much of her time concentrating on the various charities she’s involved in – “too many to count!”
+Dobbs stepped down in 2013, and besides her various professional appointments (such as working on the Lloyds investigation into the bank's handling of reported fraud at HBOS), these days spends much of her time concentrating on the various charities she’s involved in – “too many to count!”
 What else would you expect from a multitasker?
 She’s involved with several charities and projects in South Africa, where she has a home.
 Outside of Cape Town, there’s a school for boys who’ve been excluded – Dobbs supports a third of them financially.
 It’s fantastic watching them,” she says.
 “When they first come to the school, most of them are on drugs and almost addicted, with terrible backgrounds.
 In nine months or so, they’ve just transformed.
 It gives them a certain sense of self-worth.
 They’re all learning practical and social skills, and are able to go do something when they turn 18.”

 This feature was first published in May 2019.

 It was written and researched by Chambers' Leah Henderson.